 Despite this rich history, legal access to therapeutic psychedelic use in the US is still limited.
 This is due to a combination of social norms, legal restrictions, and a lack of scientific and medical research.
 And while the first two in this list are progressing at their own pace, there has been an exponential growth in clinical studies and legal experiments focused on proving and verifying psychedelics’ therapeutic benefits.

 Does this pique your interest?
 In this article, we’ll discuss how psychedelics interact with the mind, how that interaction translates into several therapeutic uses, and things to consider if you’re curious about using psychedelics for healing or self-improvement.

 Psychedelics & The Mind

 Psychedelics, also called entheogens or hallucinogens, produce powerful and even transcendental states of altered consciousness.
 They also have the ability to rewire our brain and positively impact things like mood, motivation, or habits.

 On a deeper level, this same rewiring can help one process trauma, relieve anxiety, or even break an addiction.
 But how do we go from a novel hallucinogenic experience to therapeutic use?

 To understand this process, we need to understand a little bit about the anatomy and physiology of the brain itself.
-We’ll be as brief as possible, so bear with us-we’ll get back to applying this to psychedelic therapy shortly.
-If you’re looking for more detail, check out our article on How Psychedelics Work in the Brain.
+We’ll be as brief as possible, so bear with us — we’ll get back to applying this to psychedelic therapy shortly.
+If you’re interested in more detail, check out our article on How Psychedelics Work in the Brain.